Docs

 Drop the .pem file into the project root (or wherever GITHUB_APP_PRIVATE_KEY_PATH points).
 It's already in .gitignore, so you won't accidentally commit it.

-3. Build the sandbox image (one-time)
+3. (Docker mode only) Build the sandbox image

 docker compose --profile build-only build sandbox